mtabini/G76-Mini/README.md

 | 14 | Yellow |
 | 15 | White |

-Note that the X coordinate register is unaware of the difference in resolution between standard and high-res modes; therefore, you can only really address two pixels at a time, and will always end up writing on an even coordinate by default (e.g.: writing a byte to “x coordinate 0” writes both pixels at `x=0` and `x=1`).
+Note that the X coordinate register is unaware of the difference in resolution between standard and high-res modes; therefore, you can only really address two pixels at a time, and will always end up accessing an even coordinate by default (e.g.: writing a byte to “x coordinate 0” writes both pixels at `x=0` and `x=1`).
 This is caused by the fact that, internally, reading a byte value so that individual bits could be updated would be too time-intensive, and so I left it purposefully out of the design.
 It makes high-res mode much less useful for dynamic display, though it is, of course, still possible to do so.

+## Synchronizing with the screen's vertical refresh

+If you enable bit 2 of the Control Register, the system pulses the  `/VOUT_IRQ` low for approximately 20ns when the screen rendering enters the vertical blanking interval, thus allowing you to synchronize your screen updates to the monitor's natural refresh rate for flicker-free animations.

+Alternatively, you can synchronously observe bit 3, which the interface sets to 1 whenever the raster is in the blanking interval, to synchronize without having to write an interrupt handler.

 ## Hardware interface

 The hardware interface requires 8 data lines and 3 address lines to access the registers, as well as a Chip Select (active high), and a Read/Write (active low) line.
 Data is written on the rising edge of Read/Write when Chip Select is high.
 Data and address lines need to be valid for approximately 20ns after Read/Write rises to allow the CPLD to read the values.

-Optionally, an IRQ line, active low, can be used to detect when the display raster enters the non-visible zone at the end of the screen; this enables synchronized rendering to avoid flickering.
+Optionally, a `/VOUT_IRQ` line, active low, can be used to detect when the display raster enters the non-visible zone at the end of the screen; this enables synchronized rendering to avoid flickering.

 The interface operates at 3.3V and is **not 5V safe.** Interoperation with a 5V design should be possible using a level shifter, but this is as yet untested.